Arduino3128/MetaMail/ReadMe First.txt

 If you face any difficulty or want to report an issue or a bug:
 1. Write Mail to "MetaMailSupport" on MetaMail.
 2. Open issue on GitHub.

+Contact through Gmail at "MetaMai.Inc@gmail.com" if you need a separate Database!